 Present Value Annuity Table Example

-What is the present value of 5,000 received at the end of each year for 12 years, if the discount rate is 7%?
+As an illustration of the use of the tables we can calculate the present value of 5,000 received at the end of each year for 12 years, if the discount rate is 7%?

 Pmt = 5,000 n = 12 i = 7% PV = Pmt x (1 - 1 / (1 + i)n) / i PV = 5,000 x (1 - 1 / (1 + 7%)12) / 7% PV = 5,000 x Present value of annuity factor for n = 12, i = 7% PV = 5,000 x 7.9427 PV = 39,713.50

-Present Value Annuity Tables Download
+PV Annuity Tables Download

-The present value of annuity table is available for download in PDF format by following the link below.
+Additionally the present value of annuity table is available for download in PDF format by following the link below.

-Present value annuity tables are one of many time value of money tables, discover another at the links below.
+PV annuity tables are one of many time value of money tables, discover another at the links below.

 Users use these present value annuity tables at their own risk.
-We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
+We make no warranty or representation as to its accuracy.
+Additionally we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of an annuity factor table that you might use when considering how to calculate annuity values.
 It is purely illustrative of PV annuity tables.
 This is not intended to reflect general standards or targets for any particular business, company or sector.
 If you do spot a mistake in these time value of money tables, please let us know and we will try to fix it.

 About the Author